top of page

 SYSTEM-WIDE COST SAVINGS

-There is sufficient international research which has found that permanent supportive housing lowers overall system-wide costs.
-When not supported, certain people tend to ricochet through emergency rooms, hospitals, homeless shelters, jails, and police and rescue systems.
-Permanent supportive housing stabilizes lives and stops this pattern of expensive crises.
+It is widely documented through research that permanent supportive housing lowers overall system-wide costs.
+When unhoused, certain people tend to ricochet through emergency rooms, hospitals, homeless shelters, jails, and police and rescue systems.
+Permanent supportive housing stabilizes lives and stops this cycle of expensive crises.

 CHOM's Inclusive Housing Model embeds permanent supportive housing into larger, multi-family housing projects.
-This allows housing to effectively include people with the longest histories of homelessness - our Long Term Stayers.
+This allows housing to effectively include people with the longest histories of homelessness and most acute needs.

 The data below, from a research study conducted in 2015, demonstrates the efficacy of this housing model, pioneered at CHOM's Danforth on High project in Portland.